 Is subletting illegal in Idaho?

 No, subletting isn’t illegal in Idaho.
-Any tenant can sublet (sublease) their rental property if permitted by the landlord.
+Any tenant can sublet (sublease) their rental property if the landlord permits.

 Can a tenant sublet without permission?